hashgraph/hedera-services/docs/design/virtual-addresses.md

   - Validate ownership by extracting the public key from the signature and comparing the calculated public address to the `evmAddress` passed in on addition of the virtual address
   - Maintain an `evmAddress -> accountId` map thereafter
 - Contract accounts may utilize the `evmAddress` to store their address in accordance with `CREATE` and `CREATE2` EVM operations
+- Restore HIP 32's consistency
+  - The values of the account aliases will only contain EC/ED key bytes (as in HIP 32)
+  - The values of the account aliases will no longer contain EVM addresses
 - Perform seamless state migration of accounts and contracts so that by default they benefit from the introduction of virtual addresses
-- Restoring HIP 32’s consistency so that account aliases will have only key based values

 ## Non Goals
 - Support removal of virtual addresses between accounts